banner

 Brecca.Miller@nyulangone.or

 Brecca is a PhD candidate in the Computational Biomedicine program at NYU with Dr. Kelly Ruggles as her co-mentor.
-Brecca’s current work involves characterizing genetic, transcriptomic, and proteomic markers of autoinflammatory diseases.
+Brecca’s current work involves characterizing genetic, transcriptomic, and proteomic markers of autoinflammatory diseases and scleroderma.
 Brecca graduated from University of Florida with a major in Biomedical Engineering and worked on studying allele specific expression and computational tool development in the lab of Dr. Lauren McIntyre.
 She enjoys hiking, rock climbing, and listening to music.

 Flore Castellan